annawoodard/NPFitProduction/README.md

 Using this in an analysis may require tweaking of various parameters in the input cards.
 Each time you make any changes and run new samples, you should iterate the `version` at the top of your Lobster configuration.
 The cards you use are copied to a `cards` directory under that version number; the output goes to your `storage.output` directory under that version number, and all of the configuration files are copied to `workdir` under that version number.
 As long as you do not delete the past versions, it should be possible to reproduce a run, or figure out what the difference is between two runs.

 ### Producing gen samples using the scaling method
-Run a cross section scan.
+The scaling method is recommended (the interval method is used in the example above because it works out of the box, without requiring a previous cross section scan).
+To use the scaling method: first, run a cross section scan.
 Then merge the output into a single file (this example assumes `version=ttV/cross_sections/1/` in your [test/cross_sections.py](test/cross_sections.py), replace it with your version):

     merge_scans final_pass.total.npz /hadoop/store/user/$USER/ttV/cross_sections/1/final_pass_*/*npz
     mv final_pass.total.npz /hadoop/store/user/$USER/ttV/cross_sections/1/

-Now replace the `command` in [test/gen.py](test/gen.py) with the commented out one and follow the instructions above for producing gen samples.
+Now replace the `command` in [test/gen.py](test/gen.py) with the commented out one, adjust `cross_sections_version` to match what you used above, and if necessary adjust `constraints` to match the processes that you want the restriction `(NP cross section) / (SM cross section) < scale` to be applied to.
+Finally, follow the instructions above for producing gen samples.

 ### Multidimensional scans
 For multidimensional scans increase `dimension` in your Lobster configuration file.
 Each coefficient can take on `numvalues` different values, which are chosen in evenly spaced intervals between `low` and `high`.
 As an example, consider a Lobster configuration file with the following definitions: